 Academic honesty in teaching, learning and assessment, serves to promote personal integrity and upholds respect for others and the integrity of their work.
-In the IB, academic honesty is a key part of striving to be Principled, an attribute of the IB learner profile1.
+In the IB, academic integrity is a key part of striving to be Principled, an attribute of the IB learner profile.
 It also helps to ensure all students have an equal opportunity to demonstrate the knowledge and skills they acquire during their studies.
-All students must avoid any form of academic misconduct and teachers should be ambassadors to promote good practice.
+All students must avoid any form of academic misconduct and teachers should be ambassadors to promote good practice and demonstrate academic integrity.